Quickstart: Create an example Consumption logic app workflow using the Azure portal

 Save your workflow.
 On the designer toolbar, select Save.

-To check that the workflow runs correctly, you can wait for the trigger to check the RSS feed based on the specified schedule.
-Or, you can manually run the workflow from the designer toolbar.
+To check that the workflow runs correctly, you can either wait for the trigger to fire after checking the RSS feed based on your specified schedule, or you can manually run the workflow.

 If the RSS feed has new items, your workflow sends an email for each new item.
 Otherwise, your workflow waits until the next interval to check the RSS feed again.